RFM Analysis for E-commerce: The Complete Guide to Data-Driven Customer Segmentation

 • Personalize recommendations based on first purchases

-• Monitor engagement closely — these customers can go either way
+• Watch engagement closely.
+These customers can go either way.

 At Risk (RFM: 1-4-4 to 2-4-5 range)

 Strategy: Urgent re-engagement.
-These were valuable customers who are slipping away.
+Valuable customers who are slipping.

 • Trigger win-back campaigns with strong incentives (20-25% off)